 - A Super Hero Fort Kit from Meg + Andy would be perfect for active imaginations and can easily be created using second hand or freecycled items.
 Who WOULDN’T love to receive a super hero fort of their very own?

-- Use up scrap fabrics to create a take along doll house, garage, or barn using this tutorial from a UK Lass in the US.
+- Use up scrap fabrics to create a take along doll house, garage, or barn using this tutorial from Serving Pink Lemonade.
 A quick change in color or detail will make this little take-along building just right for any interest.
 Fill it with peg people or matchbox cars or toy animals.
 Scale it to size with the modular fabric roads you’ve also made and you can put them inside to create a complete play kit with endless play possibilities.

 - Got older kids who are more of a “board game” type age?
 Woman’s Day offers you this travel checkers game to sew.
 You could make this even simpler by using craft paint (Or applique- just use pinking shears to cut the contrast squares out, use a little fusible web to put them in place, and sew a straight stitch grid to make the bond more durable.) to create the checkerboard instead of quilting it.
 You could also vary this by leaving one side open, instead of binding all four sides, and adding velcro and a carrying handle to the open end so the board doubles as a carrying bag for the checkers.
 Not into checkers?
 Add a couple of dice and adapt the idea to Parcheesi.